|UPDATED: May 21, 2023

 late 1859 by U.S. Army Captain James H. Carleton.
 It was eventually

 made a sub-post of Camp Cady.
-It was placed near Piute Springs in the
+It's found near Piute Springs in the

-foothills of the Piute Mountains 23 miles west of Fort Mojave.
-Captain
+foothills of the Piute Mountains, 23 miles west of Fort Mojave at the Colorado River.

 MojaveRd2East Page 31.
 GPS: 35.115020, -114.985260